jameshughes89/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

 Number Bases
 ************

-* Have you ever *really* thought about counting?

 Decimal (Base Ten)
 ==================

 * The decimal number system is used in everyday life
-* The decimal number system is based ten; it consists of ten different symbols/numerals
+* The decimal number system is base ten; it consists of ten different symbols/numerals

     * :math:`0, 1, 2, 3, 4, 5, 6, 7, 8, 9`